 Developmental Services Division

-The Children’s Mental Health Bureau provides care and support to individuals under 18 years of age who have been diagnosed with serious emotional disturbance (SED).
+Children's Mental Health - provides care and support to individuals under 18 years of age who have been diagnosed with serious emotional disturbance (SED).
+Our Mission is to support and strengthen Montana youth and families through Medicaid mental health services.
+Our Vision is strong youth functioning in healthy families, living in supportive Montana communities